Family Of Thakurganj Movie Review: Visit This Family At Your Own Risk!

 Soon, their lives take a drastic turn with the world of power, violence and deceit surrounding them, testing their faith in their respective beliefs.

 Right from the first frame till the last, director Manoj K Jha seems as confused as the audience to bracket his film into a genre.
 He tries to infuse some dark humour to balance the violence, but fails miserably.
-The half-baked plot and amateurish direction makes 'Family Of Thakurganj' a weak fare.
+The half-baked plot and amateurish direction make 'Family Of Thakurganj' a weak fare.

 It's disheartening to watch talented actors like Jimmy Sheirgill, Mahie Gill, Supriya Pilgaonkar, Saurabh Shukla agreeing to be a part of a silly film like this!